kjd/coen/README.md

-# RRZKSKCLOS
+# Key Ceremony DVD
-Reproducible Root Zone Key Signing Key Ceremony Live Operating System

-The Root Zone Key Signing Key Ceremony Live Operating System is a binary distribution consisting of:
+The Key Ceremony DVD is a Live Operating System consisting of:

 - A custom Debian GNU/Linux Live CD,
 - The Key Management Tools https://github.com/iana-org/dnssec-keytools,
 - The AEP Keyper PKCS#11 provider, and
 - Assorted utilities.

-## Reproducible to make The Root Zone Key Signing Key Ceremony Live Operating System more Trustworthy
+## Reproducible ISO to make The Root Zone Key Signing Key Ceremony System more Trustworthy

-The goal of this project is create a **Reproducible** ISO image to provide a verifiable process to increase confidence in the DNSSEC Key Signing Key (KSK) for the Root Zone.
+This **Reproducible** ISO image provide a verifiable process to obtain the same hash every time at build the ISO to  increase the confidence in the DNSSEC Key Signing Key (KSK) for the Root Zone.

 ### What are reproducible builds?